 7. Dine Out at Steak Houses

 This probably sounds like a strange nutrition tip but, consider how most steak houses offer huge salad bars where you can build your own serving of fresh vegetables, without having to worry about it being served dripping in oily dressing.
 Plus, steak houses usually offer seafood options that are commonly simply prepared without salt or sauces.
 Dining out at restaurants can be tricky when you are trying to eat healthy.
-The best way to dine out is to, “have a plan,” says Kimberly.
+The best way to dine out is to, “have a plan,” says Lon.
 “Look at the menu early, hours before you go to the restaurant, and have a plan for what you’ll order.”
 Ask for food to be served with no added salt, oil, and butter.
-Kimberly adds, “…asking for what you need ahead of time is the best thing you can do!”
+Lon adds, “…asking for what you need ahead of time is the best thing you can do!”
 When it comes to dining out, or ordering food for take-out, you have a plan that will help you sustain your healthy lifestyle.

 9. Don’t Count Calories

 It simply isn’t helpful to count calories, (unless you’re trying to work on your addition skills).
 Why did we ever start counting calories?
 The idea was that by stopping to identify the number of calories in a food, people would be able to choose lower-calorie foods, promoting weight loss.
 That equation may work on paper, but it doesn’t work in terms of human biology.
 The body is dynamic and there are many factors that influence your appetite.
 Your body adapts as you alter your eating habits.
 This conspires against long-term weight maintenance.
-Kimberly suggests we ditch the numbers: “Calorie counting and the number on the scale are not measurements of health.”
+Lon suggests we ditch the numbers: “Calorie counting and the number on the scale are not measurements of health.”

 Foods with Low-Calorie Density that Promote Weight Loss